Ashley-Varghese/AV-evasion-payloads/README.md

 The shellcode used, unless specified otherwise , is always an msfvenom reverse shell payload pointing to localhost, at port 4322.
 I  used a nc.exe listener to catch the reverse shells , to prove that it worked.

+## Rust payloads
+1. Shellcode runner with AES256 encryption and base64 encoding of shellcode:
+A basic shellcode loader in rust, with encryption mad encoding used.
+The shellcode is directly inserted into the code, after being separately encrypted by an encryptor program (also included).

 ## C-sharp payloads
 1. Basic Shellcode runner :
 The basic shellcode runner in C-sharp is ridiculously simple, and is somehow still undetectable by Defender.
 A more advanced version of this is shown in the next example.
 The code is taken from [this repo](https://gist.github.com/matterpreter/03e2bd3cf8b26d57044f3b494e73bbea).
 I have included it just to show that even this will work against Defender currently, as of early 2025. maybe given a few more months , this signature will be picked up by vendors.